projectatomic/atomic-site/source/docs/atomicapp.md

 pip install .
 ```

-If you want to do some changes to the code, I suggest to do:
+If you want to make some changes to the code, setting these environment variables will help:

 ```
 cd atomicapp